ketankr9/CodefestCTF18/writeups/Intercept.md

   0             0x0             PNG image, 603 x 404, 8-bit/color RGBA, non-interlaced
   91            0x5B            Zlib compressed data, compressed
 ```
-If you just print the content of image.jpg you will find a RSA PRIVATE KEY appended to it.Simple copy it to a new file and correct its first line(RSA is missing).
+If you just print the content of image.jpg you will find a RSA PRIVATE KEY appended to it.
+Simple copy it to a new file and correct its first line(RSA is missing).
 ```
 $$$\> cat word/media/image1.png
 .......[omitted]........